jacksloan/qlab-rest/README.md

 Goodwin is a SvelteKit application for configuring voice commands that trigger QLab cues

-To run locally, make sure a QLab project is open and run: `npm run start:goodwin`
+Develop locally with `npm run start:goodwin`

 [See Project README for more info](./apps/goodwin/README.md)